What are Closing Costs?

-Many of the costs associated with buying a home are associated with getting a loan.
-At Northeast Bancorp of America, Inc., we have extensive experience in residential mortgage lending, so we can provide you with a comprehensive list of mortgage-related closing costs in your "Good Faith Estimate".
+Many of the costs associated with buying a home are associated with getting the mortgage loan.
+At Northeast Bancorp of America, Inc., we have extensive experience in mortgage lending, so we can provide you with a comprehensive report on mortgage-related costs in your "Good Faith Estimate".

-Buyers get a "Good Faith Estimate" of closing costs around the time the loan application is submitted to the lender.
-The closing costs specified in the GFE are estimated based on our experience with mortgage loans, but costs often vary a little bit between delivery of the Good Faith Estimate (GFE) and closing.
-We handle questions about these costs every day at Northeast Bancorp of America, Inc., so please be sure to ask if you have questions.
+Buyers will get a "Good Faith Estimate" of closing costs at the time the loan application is submitted to the lender.
+The closing costs spelled out in the Good Faith Estimate are estimated based on our experience with mortgage loans, but costs often vary a little bit between the Good Faith Estimate (GFE) and closing.
+We answer buyers' questions about these costs every day at Northeast Bancorp of America, Inc., so please feel free to contact us if we can help answer your questions.

-We've provided a general list of closing costs below, but we will give you a specific list of closing costs, with amounts, soon after you have completed your application.
+We've provided a general list of these costs below, but we'll give you a specific list of closing costs, with amounts, very soon after you complete your application.
 At Northeast Bancorp of America, Inc., we don't believe in surprises, so if your costs change, we will be sure to let you know immediately.

 Standard Closing Costs